 If you are in an intimate relationship it is worth putting extended effort into maintaining the health of that relationship.
 Beginning in 1938 The Harvard Grant Study is the longest scientific study of male development and adjustment to life.
 The study has revealed a wealth of incredibly rich information about the factors that lead to physical and psychological health in men.
 The finding that I want to focus on in this article is the most consistent finding in the study.
 The most important contributor to joy and success in life is having a long-time loving relationship.
-In addition to this particular study, research finding after research finding has found that married adults (an those in long term committed relationships) are both physically and emotionally healthier than single people, especially when the long term relationships are characterised by trust, productive ways of responding to disagreements and high levels of intimacy.
+In addition to this particular study, research finding after research finding has shown that married adults (an those in long term committed relationships) are both physically and emotionally healthier than single people, especially when the long term relationships are characterised by trust, productive ways of responding to disagreements and high levels of intimacy.

 The bonus is that oxytocin (dubbed the cuddle hormone) in released when we have social contact, especially intimate contact, with others, and oxytocin feels good – even addictive – which has us seek more intimacy.
 It becomes a virtuous, self-sustaining cycle.